uavpal/disco4g/README.md

 Please see Wiki article [FAQ](https://github.com/uavpal/disco4g/wiki/FAQ).

 ## Is it really free?
 Are you crazy?
 Yes and yes!
-This softmod has been developed during countless days and nights by RC hobbyists and technology enthusiasts without any commercial intention.
+This softmod has been developed over countless of days and nights by RC hobbyists and technology enthusiasts with zero commercial intention.
-Everyone can download our code for free and transform his/her Disco into a 4G/LTE enabled fixed-wing drone by following the instructions provided.
+Anyone can download our code for free and transform his/her Disco into a 4G/LTE enabled fixed-wing drone by following the instructions provided.

-_However_, we highly appreciate [feedback and active contribution](#contactcontribute) in improving and maintaining this project.
+_However_, we highly appreciate [feedback and active contribution](#contactcontribute) to improve and maintain this project.

 ![Shut up and take my money!](http://image.ibb.co/cLw9SS/shut_up_and_take_my_money.jpg)